material-foundation/material-font-disk-loader-ios/README.md

 >
 >     gem install cocoapods

-Add `MaterialMotionFontDiskLoader` to your `Podfile`:
+Add `MaterialComponentsFontDiskLoader` to your `Podfile`:

-    pod 'MaterialMotionFontDiskLoader'
+    pod 'MaterialComponentsFontDiskLoader'

 Then run the following command: